Amorphous solid

-In condensed matter physics and materials science, an amorphous solid (or non-crystalline solid) is a solid that lacks the long-range order that is characteristic of a crystal.
+In condensed matter physics and materials science, an amorphous solid (or non-crystalline solid) is a solid that lacks the long-range order that is a characteristic of a crystal.
 The terms "glass" and "glassy solid" are sometimes used synonymously with amorphous solid; however, these terms refer specifically to amorphous materials that undergo a glass transition.
 Examples of amorphous solids include glasses, metallic glasses, and certain types of plastics and polymers.

 Etymology

-The term comes from the Greek a ("without"), and morphé ("shape, form").
+The term "Amorphous" comes from the Greek a ("without"), and morphé ("shape, form").

 Structure

-Amorphous materials have an internal structure consisting of interconnected structural blocks that can be similar to the basic structural units found in the corresponding crystalline phase of the same compound.
-Unlike in crystalline materials, however, no long-range order exists.
-Amorphous materials therefore cannot be defined by a finite unit cell.
-Statistical methods, such as the atomic density function and radial distribution function, are more useful in describing the structure of amorphous solids.
+Amorphous materials have an internal structure of molecular-scale structural blocks that can be similar to the basic structural units in the crystalline phase of the same compound.
+Unlike in crystalline materials, however, no long-range regularity exists: amorphous materials cannot be described by the repetition of a finite unit cell.
+Statistical measures, such as the atomic density function and radial distribution function, are more useful in describing the structure of amorphous solids.

 Although amorphous materials lack long range order, they exhibit localized order on small length scales.
-Localized order in amorphous materials can be categorized as short or medium range order.
 By convention, short range order extends only to the nearest neighbor shell, typically only 1-2 atomic spacings.
-Medium range order is then defined as the structural organization extending beyond the short range order, usually by 1-2 nm.
+Medium range order may extend beyond the short range order by 1-2 nm.

+Fundamental properties of amorphous solids

+Glass transition at high temperatures

+The freezing from liquid state to amorphous solid - glass transition - is considered one of the very important and unsolved problems of physics.

+Universal low-temperature properties of amorphous solids

+At very low temperatures (below 1-10 K), a large family of amorphous solids have various similar low-temperature properties.

+Although there are various theoretical models, neither glass transition nor low-temperature properties of glassy solids are well understood on the fundamental physics level.

+Amorphous solids is an important area of condensed matter physics aiming to understand these substances at high temperatures of glass transition and at low temperatures towards absolute zero.
+From the 1970s, low-temperature properties of amorphous solids were studied experimentally in great detail.
+For all of these substances, specific heat has a (nearly) linear dependence as a function of temperature, and thermal conductivity has nearly quadratic temperature dependence.
+These properties are conventionally called anomalous being very different from properties of crystalline solids.

+On the phenomenological level, many of these properties were described by a collection of tunnelling two-level systems.
+Nevertheless, the microscopic theory of these properties is still missing after more than 50 years of the research.